ShubhranshuAcharya/Submission_AQB_solutions/Submission/IMPLEMENTATION_NOTES.md

 Implementation Notes - Token Bucket Rate Limiter

-ARCHITECTURE

-On-demand continuous refill instead of background timer.
-When check() is called, elapsed time is calculated and tokens are added based on that elapsed time.
-This avoids threading complexity and naturally handles long idle periods.

-DATA STRUCTURES

-Two dictionaries per customer:
-- buckets: Maps customer_id (str) to current token count (float)
-- last_refill: Maps customer_id (str) to last refill timestamp (int milliseconds)

-Float tokens preserve precision in fractional accumulation.
-Integer conversion only happens when returning remaining count to caller.

-KEY DESIGN DECISIONS

-1. Float tokens internally: Preserves fairness for small time intervals.
-50ms at 10 tokens/sec earns 0.5 tokens, not 0.

-2. On-demand refill: Calculate elapsed time per request, no background tasks.
-Scales better and more testable.

-3. Capacity capping: Applied after refill to prevent overflow during long idle periods.

-4. Per-customer isolation: Each customer in separate dict entries with zero cross-contamination.

-TESTING STRATEGY

-10 test cases across 8 test classes organized by concern:

-Scenario tests (test_scenario.py):
-- Initialization: First request gets full capacity
-- Basic rate limiting: Allow/deny enforcement
-- Refill mechanism: Token accumulation over time
-- Multiple customers: Independent quotas
-- Full spec scenario: End-to-end validation

-Edge case tests (test_edge_cases.py):
-- Capacity cap: Long idle doesn't overflow
-- Retry timing: Millisecond conversion accuracy
-- Fractional tokens: Precision with small intervals
-- Empty bucket: Proper rejection handling

-POTENTIAL EXTENSIONS

-1. Thread safety: Add locks for concurrent access
-2. Distributed: Use Redis/Memcached for multiple servers
-3. Monitoring: Track rejection rate, average tokens used
-4. User tiers: Different rate limits for different user types
-5. Cleanup: Remove inactive customers after timeout to save memory
-6. Metrics: Per-customer usage statistics and rate patterns
+ARCHITECTURE:

+I used an on-demand refill approach instead of a background timer.
+Each time check() is called, elapsed time is calculated and tokens are added based on that.

+This keeps the design simple, avoids threading, and works well even after long idle periods.

+DATA STRUCTURES:

+Two dictionaries are used:

+- buckets > stores current token count (float) for each customer
+- last_refill > stores last refill timestamp (in milliseconds)

+Tokens are stored as float to preserve precision.
+Conversion to integer only happens when returning values.

+KEY DESIGN DECISIONS:

+1. Float tokens :
+Using float ensures small time intervals are handled correctly.
+Example: 50ms at 10 tokens/sec gives 0.5 tokens instead of 0.

+2. On-demand refill :
+Refill is calculated during each request instead of running a background process.
+This keeps the system simple and scalable.

+3. Capacity cap :
+After refill, tokens are always capped at maximum capacity to prevent overflow.

+4. Per-customer isolation :
+Each customer is handled independently with no shared state.

+TESTING:

+I tested both normal scenarios and edge cases:

+- First request should succeed with full capacity
+- Correct allow/deny behavior under load
+- Tokens refill correctly over time
+- Multiple customers work independently
+- Tokens never exceed capacity
+- Retry time is returned correctly in milliseconds
+- Small time intervals (fractional tokens) behave correctly
+- Empty bucket rejects requests properly

+TRADE-OFFS:

+- On-demand refill is simple, but tokens are only updated when a request comes in
+- In-memory storage is fast but not suitable for distributed systems without external storage

+POTENTIAL EXTENSIONS:

+- Add thread safety for concurrent access
+- Use Redis for distributed rate limiting
+- Support different rate limits for different users
+- Add basic monitoring (usage and rejection rates)